garretthunter/plex-ecosystem/README.md

 # Reverse Proxy Server
 ## Nginx Proxy Manager
 I put all docker containres behind an Nginx Proxy Manager.
 I like the image provided here https://nginxproxymanager.com/guide/.
 It provides seemless Let's Encrypt support and a friendly UI.
 I spin this up in a separate container group in case I want to use it for other services.
+# Docker Image Maintenance
+## Watchtower
+Watchtower will pull down your new image, gracefully shut down your existing container and restart it with the same options that were used when it was deployed initially.
+Ref https://github.com/containrrr/watchtower and https://hub.docker.com/r/containrrr/watchtower
 # References
 https://docs.saltbox.dev/saltbox/basics/basics/ (possible solution to unify all applications under SSO) https://www.reddit.com/r/homelab/comments/1b3kfcd/media_management_servarr_diagram_plex_prowlarr/ (great diagram)